barbara42/Dar_One/docs/src/case_studies.md

 We will go through every line of code in this file before we close it and run it from the docker command line.

-Again you will the line of code loading and importing DarOneTools and the NCDatasets and ClimateModels packages, along with the line of code that points to the Darwin fortran directory.
+Again you will see the lines of code loading and importing DarOneTools and the NCDatasets and ClimateModels packages, along with the line of code that points to the Darwin fortran directory.

 ```
 include("../src/DarOneTools.jl")